- Committee on Foreign Investment in the U.S.

-The Office of Trade Policy Analysis (OTPA) is the US delegate to the OECD’s Committee on Industry Innovation and Entrepreneurship (CIIE).
-As head of the US delegation to the CIIE, OTPA coordinates USG input and participation in the CIIE and represents the United States at official committee events.
+The Office of Trade Negotiations and Analysis (OTNA) is the U.S. delegate to the OECD’s Committee on Industry Innovation and Entrepreneurship (CIIE).
+As head of the U.S. delegation to the CIIE, OTNA coordinates USG input and participation in the CIIE and represents the United States at official committee events.
 The CIIE focuses on drivers of industrial productivity and related policies, factors affecting the performance of (large and small) firms and (manufacturing and service) sectors, and patterns and levels of industrial globalization.

 The current work program of the CIIE includes studies on counterfeiting and piracy, entrepreneurship, global supply chains, green growth, innovation, outsourcing, sustainable manufacturing, and services benchmarking.